-- 5.1.1 The site is currently afforded permitted development rights as a builder's compound and temporary repository for material derived from excavation works associated with the Phase 1 residential development at 'Bae Hirael'.
+5.1.1 The site is currently afforded permitted development rights as a builder's compound and temporary repository for material derived from excavation works associated with the Phase 1 residential development at 'Bae Hirael'.
 Consequently, the landform and site levels have changed since the former use as a boatyard in that excavation arisings derived from the Phase 1 construction works have been placed on top of a land surface that has already been reclaimed using building and demolition waste sometime during the mid-1980s.
 The covering letter submitted in support of the application sets out the applicant's long-term proposals for housing development, referring to the allocation of the site for redevelopment under Policy C5 of the Gwynedd Unitary Development Plan.
 The proposal is therefore part retrospective to retain all of the waste materials on the Phase 2 land and import a further 19,000 tonnes of inert materials in order to raise the ground levels.
-The applicant's intention if planning permission is granted is to submit a formal application to Welsh Government to remove the site from the C2 flood risk designation on the development advice maps of TAN 15 (Development and Flood Risk). - 5.1.2 Policy C5 of the Gwynedd UDP identifies redevelopment sites on the proposals map as those in key locations within or near centres and villages that may provide opportunities for a variety of uses and make effective use of previously developed land or land not being used to its full potential.
-The policy states that; "development proposals on sites identified on the Proposals Map as redevelopment sites will be permitted provided that they conform to the development brief that has been prepared for each site and/or any masterplan for the site approved by the Local Planning Authority".
-Any future development proposals for the site must conform to the visons and objectives of the Hirael Bay Masterplan Report (February 2009) and The
+The applicant's intention if planning permission is granted is to submit a formal application to Welsh Government to remove the site from the C2 flood risk designation on the development advice maps of TAN 15 (Development and Flood Risk).

-PLANNING COMMITTEE DATE: 04/07/2016 REPORT OF SENIOR MANAGER PLANNING AND ENVIRONMENT SERVICE PWLLHELI
+PLANNING COMMITTEE DATE: 26/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER PWLLHELI